anyu/til/java/executors-api.md

 - `newFixedThreadPool(int nThreads)`:  at most nThreads can execute concurrently at any time
 - `newCachedThreadPool()`: reuses previous threads if they're available, otherwise creates new threads
-- `newScheduledThreadPool()`:
-- `newSingleThreadExecutor()`: used when a background thread is needed to execute tasks one by one, but that no more than 1 task is running at any given time
+- `newSingleThreadExecutor()`: used when a background thread is needed to execute tasks one by one, but that no more than 1 task is running at any given time (only uses 1 thread)
-- `newSingleThreadScheduledExecutor()`: similar to `newSingleThreadExecutor`, but runs the tasks on a schedule
+   - essentially the same as `newFixedThreadPool(1)` above, except can't be reconfigured to use additional threads

 All ExecutorService instances returned by Executors are objects of the ThreadPoolExecutor class.